cepitacio/terraform-provider-haproxy/docs/resources/stack.md

 - `var_format` (String) The variable format for the tcp-response rule.
 - `var_name` (String) The variable name for the tcp-response rule.
 - `var_scope` (String) The variable scope for the tcp-response rule.

-Read-Only:

-- `index` (Number) The index/order of the tcp-response rule (automatically managed by the provider).